phpspec/phpspec/docs/cookbook/matchers.rst

 ArrayKey Matcher
 ----------------

-You can specify that a method should return an array with a specific key using the ArrayKey matcher.
-You can also use it with an object implementing ``ArrayAccess``.
+You can specify that a method should return an array or an ArrayAccess object with a specific key using the ArrayKey matcher.

 .. code-block:: php